 Rather than listing book titles, I thought it would be more useful to pinpoint some established publishers that offer a variety of material to help you learn French quickly.

 CLE International, for example, is specialized in teaching French and has great valuable lessons, exercise books, and audio material.
 One example is “Grammaire progressive du français”, which goes through all levels step by step.
 More titles are available on their website.

 Hachette is another well-known publisher.
 They have a collection that is equivalent to the one offered by CLE, called “Français Langue Etrangère”.
-What’s interesting is that they provide good material for specialized language learning for people working in a specific industry, or for those needing to practice Business French.
+What’s interesting is that they offer specialized language learning material for people in a specific industry, or for those needing to practice Business French.
 It can help you become fluent in French with a certain emphasis.